-Because it’s an exercise aimed to resume control.
+Because it’s an exercise aimed at resuming control.
 Not the control of time.
 Time is still running.
 But you try not to depend on it.

 Because when time dictates your life, you lose the best part of you.
 You lose your will, your ability to focus on what matters, your opportunity to fill your life with intangible values.
 We are immersed in materiality and in time, but humans have the precious ability to add immaterial things to life, like love, spirituality, ideas, and so on.